Theeoi/theodorblom.com/README.md

 - An animated favicon.
 - A blogging module with Markdown-support.
 - A user authentication system for admin access.
-- Basic logging of website activity.
+- Basic logging of website activity including hit statistics.
 - More features coming.
 See [Project Status](#project-status)

 ## Setup